Football

 - A jump ball in which the defensive team comes up with the possession counts as a turnover.

-- Blocked shots that get rebounded by the defensive team count as a Missed FG.
+- Blocked shots that get rebounded by the defensive team will settle as a “Defensive Rebound”.

 - Basket interferences count as Turnovers.